Jaaahn/HyperModals/README.md

-# UI-Modal-Library
+# HyperModals

-UI-Modal-Library is a small library focused on making typical tasks like creating modals and UI notifications easy and fast.
+HyperModals is a small library focused on making typical tasks like creating modals and UI notifications easy and fast.
 It aims on providing an intuitive and stripped-down developer experience that allows for focusing on the task of creating a good app.
 You can start with the default configuration and later tweak the values to match your needs and the style of your application.

 And please help me find a better name for this ;)